ljx213101212/simplebank/README.md

 - Add service.yaml to expose the api to outside, so outside can access (by load balancer)

 - Change Service type from "LoadBalancer" to "ClusterIP" and redeploy service.yaml
-- add ingress.yaml and route simple-bank-api-service and deploy ingress.yaml
+- add ingress.yaml and route simple-bank-api-service and deploy ingress_no_https.yaml
+- install cert-manager into kubectl env
+- create certificate resources from cert-manager in issuer.yaml and deploy
+- attach issuer to ingress
+- add tls support and cert-manager annotation(letsencrypt) in ingress.yaml and deploy ingress.yaml

+- Eventually succesfully deployed go lang api into AWS EKS with TLS certificates (https://api2.jixiang-li.com)

 ### Amazon ECR